quixio/quix-docs/docs/cli/cli-reference.md

 Typing just `quix` results in basic usage information being displayed.
 You can also receive help by typing `quix --help`.

+!!! tip

+    For less typing you can use the `-h` option, rather than the `--help` option.

 To obtain more help on a specific command use the `--help` option, for example:

 ```